glacials/twos.dev/src/cold/china.md

 (TODO: Photos)

-## Interesting Snacks
+## Food

+The food was by far the best part of China, though I've had a few years to acclimate my taste due to the popularity of authentic Chinese food in Seattle and Vancouver.

-Some various interesting snacks I saw and tried:
+Some notable items I tried:

 ![A photo of a clear bottle of gold-colored fizzy liquid, with a label depicting a loaf of bread.](/img/china-breadsoda.jpg)